AaronKluck/aiplayground/README.md

+# Post-Mortem
+This project was written within a ~96 hour period for purposes of a coding challenge during an interview process.
+The purpose of the project was to create a web crawler that would inspect a website for "high value" links, where "high value" was determined with the help of AI based on the presence of keywords on the page being linked from.

+Prior to writing this, I had never written a web crawler, nor had I interacted with an LLM programmatically before, so this is _not_ an example of best practices in either of those domains; I had to figure things out as I went along, aided by research, documentation, and asking ChatGPT for help on occasion.
+Rather, it an example of how I problem-solve and how I can adapt to new technologies.

+Ultimately, I didn't get the job.
+I suspect that my end results weren't that impressive, but that has more to do with my prompt engineering than anything else.
+Given the context (being new to both aspects of the project) and compressed time frame, I'm quite proud of what I accomplished.

+To any future readers with a critical eye: I urge you to pay attention to my inline comments, as there are many places where I mention how I'd do things differently in production code.
+This README also has a lot of insight on my design process and thoughts on what could be improved.

 # Installation / Setup
 1. Set up a fresh Python environment in your shell (optional).
 I used Python 3.13, but most modern versions are probably compatible.
-1. If you checked this out with Git, run `git update-index --assume-unchanged aiplay/ai/openai/key.txt` so that local changes to these files won't be detected.
+1. If you checked this out with Git _and have write permissions_, run `git update-index --assume-unchanged aiplay/ai/openai/key.txt` so that local changes to these files won't be detected.
-1. Get an OpenAI API token and copy the generated value into `aiplay/ai/openai/key.txt`.
+1. Get an [OpenAI API token](https://platform.openai.com/api-keys) and copy the generated value into `aiplay/ai/openai/key.txt`.
+(Normally, you'd pass in API keys with envars or a secrets manager, but I wanted this to be as easy to run out of the box as possible, so I'm having it just read from a file.)
 1. Run `pip install -r requirements.txt`.
 1. Run `playwright install`.